What are Taking Short Quick Breaths?

 Once your veterinarian has determined the cause of why your dog is taking short, quick breaths, they will discuss a treatment plan.
 When necessary, they will also prescribe medications.
 Be sure to follow dosing instructions as written for your dog.

 While it may be difficult to prevent certain conditions, there are others that you can alter your dog’s environment and help them avoid certain allergens.
 If your dog has been diagnosed with allergies, remove any allergens that can cause an allergic reaction.
 Dogs that suffer from asthma will need to have a clean environment and avoid certain things such as fresh cut grass.

 Keep a close watch on your dog if you think you notice your dog’s breathing is altered.
-If their breathing does not regulate within a few minutes, their breathing worsens or there are other symptoms present do not wait, seek veterinary attention immediately.
+If their breathing does not regulate within a few minutes, their breathing worsens or there are other signs present do not wait, seek veterinary attention immediately.